Thomas Drayton: Civil War

 Robert E. Lee became displeased with Drayton's performance.
 Drayton had failed to get his brigade into action at Second Bull Run, and it was then driven from the field in panic at both South Mountain and Antietam.
 Lee complained that Drayton was unable to keep his brigade properly organized, failing to file reports and returns, and that in each battle the brigade had been engaged in most of its colonels were AWOL, leaving the regiments commanded by inexperienced majors and captains.
 The brigade was broken up and its regiments transferred to other brigades.
 Drayton himself was transferred to the Western Theater to command a brigade in Sterling Price's army.
 During the final two years of the war, he mainly performed administrative duties in the Trans-Mississippi Theater, although he did briefly command a division in early 1864.

 Postbellum activities

 Following the surrender of Confederate forces in the spring of 1865, Drayton moved to Dooly County, Georgia, where he managed a plantation.
 Destitute and unable to reclaim his confiscated property in South Carolina, in 1871, he moved to Charlotte, North Carolina, where he sold insurance for a living.
 Drayton was president of the South Carolina Immigrant Society until shortly before his death in Florence, South Carolina, at the age of 81.
 He was buried in Elmwood Cemetery in Charlotte.

-Drayton is commemorated by a historical marker erected in 1985 by the state of South Carolina near Hilton Head in Beaufort County.
+Drayton is mentioned in an explanatory panel erected in 1985 by the state of South Carolina near Hilton Head in Beaufort County.